Moo Shu Noodles

 - 3 tablespoons canola oil, divided

-- 3 medium-sized boneless pork chops, thinly sliced (it is easier to slice thinly if pork chops are slightly frozen)
+- 3 medium boneless pork chops, thinly sliced (it is easier to slice thinly if pork chops are slightly frozen)

 - Ground black pepper